pandyabhavik2494/Twirch/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 **Search Result Analysis Part_1 :**

-Here we can see the various inferences made from the dataset of tweets which were retrived based on the query.
+Here we can see the various inferences made from the dataset of tweets which were retrieved based on the query.

 ![Twirch5](https://github.com/pandyabhavik2494/Screenshots/blob/master/Twirch5.png)

 ------------------------------------------------------------------------------------------------------------------------------
 **Search Result Analysis Part_2 :**

-Some more inferences made from the dataset of tweets which were retrived based on the query.
+Some more inferences made from the dataset of tweets which were retrieved based on the query.

 ![Twirch6](https://github.com/pandyabhavik2494/Screenshots/blob/master/Twirch6.png)